 Formula are calculated at the visualisation level-of-detail (an aggregate calculation) after summarising.
 These are also used to calculate totals and can thus also correctly calculate rate and ratios between other metrics.

-To illustrate this, imagine a simple Funnel account with one Facebook and one Google Analytics account.
-In this account we have created a custom rule based metric for Cost that uses Spend metric for Facebook and for Google Analytics we multiply any affiliate conversion with 1 dollar.
+To illustrate this, imagine a simple Funnel Workspace with one Facebook and one Google Analytics account.
+In this Workspace we have created a custom rule based metric for Cost that uses Spend metric for Facebook and for Google Analytics we multiply any affiliate conversion with 1 dollar.
 There is also a formula based metric, CPC, that divides the custom Cost with Clicks.

 To provide a result showing Cost and CPC per Campaign Funnel would: